Skip to main content

 Scheduled (or N scheduled)The row has at least one future-dated version waiting to activate.
 Click the clock icon to open Pricing history and inspect, edit, or cancel it.

-The toggle at the top of the Model Pricing tab — Require pricing for model mappings — is a safety net for organizations that want every billable model to have a price set before it can be enabled in a route.
+The toggle at the top of the Model Pricing tab — Require pricing for Model Routes — is a safety net for organizations that want every routed model to have an explicit org-level pricing rule, separate from Barndoor’s default catalog.

-'Require pricing for model mappings' toggle at the top of the Model Pricing tab
+'Require pricing for Model Routes' toggle at the top of the Model Pricing tab

 When on:

-• You can’t enable a route that points at an unpriced model — Barndoor blocks the save with a message explaining what’s missing.
+• You can’t add a new route, or re-enable a disabled one, that points at such a model — Barndoor blocks the save with a message explaining what’s missing.
+(Existing enabled-without-pricing rows keep serving traffic at the Barndoor default until you disable them or add a rule.)

 How Pricing Plugs into the Rest of the Platform